linode/docs/docs/development/java/how-to-deploy-spring-boot-applications.md

 {{< content "install-nginx-ubuntu-ppa.md" >}}

 ## Install Spring Boot CLI
 The Spring Boot CLI makes creating a scaffold for a project much easier.
-SDKMAN! is a tool that simplifies installation of the Spring CLI as well as build tools such as Gradle or Maven.
+[SDKMAN!](http://sdkman.io/) is a tool that simplifies installation of the Spring CLI and build tools such as Gradle or Maven.
 Using the Spring Boot CLI, a new project can be created directly from the command line.

-1. Install dependencies for SDKMAN!
+1. Install dependencies for SDKMAN!:

         sudo apt install unzip zip